ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 - `withItem` (use `useItem`)
 - `withToken` (use `useToken`)

+### Drop support for Bootstrap 4
+Bootstrap 5 is now over 3 years old.
+BS4 should still mostly work, but you may need to add some custom CSS in a few cases.

 ## v6.0 Breaking Changes

 ### `"small"` and `"large"` are no longer valid `size` values